-Essential Function Description Priority Information Provides all hardware and software for the town.
-Maintains the town's Technology network and phone system.
-Highway Department Maintains safe roadway conditions and keeps vehicle fleet and 1 equipment operational.
+Essential Function Description Priority Information Technology Provides all hardware and software for the town.
+Maintains the town's network and phone system.
+Highway Department Maintains safe roadway conditions and keeps vehicle fleet and equipment operational.
 Water Department Maintains water distribution infrastructure.
 Transfer Station Operations provide for the collection and transportation of household waste.
-Code Enforcement Respond to emergency situations as needed, enforcement of public 2 health and building safety regulations, enforcement of Town Code as needed, enforcement of public health Executive Orders as needed Parks Responsible for the operation of park lands, recreation programs, and 4 quality of life opportunities for the community.
-Development / Provides assistance with development review, applications relating to 3 Planning Office construction, land use planning, zoning, and is the official office of the Planning Board.
-Town Clerks' Office Receipts Banking, Vital Records, Letters of Credit, Bonds, Sureties 3 Transfer Station Permits, Academy Cemetery, Accessible Parking Permits, Town Board Meeting Minutes, Town Hall Security, Local Laws Laserfiche (Digital Storage), Records Management Officer, Records Access Officer, FOIL Requests, Oaths of Office Assessor's Office Responsible to estimate property values and track current 3 assessments for properties in the Town of Canandaigua relative to taxable and non-taxable values.
-Town Manager's Office Ensure payroll is completed, and record time keeping is running as 1 close to normal as possible; Ensure bills are being paid, accounts receivable and payable tracked, and banking transactions are completed; Ensure general operations and continuity of services; Town Court / Town Responsible entity to make decisions relative to enforcement of laws 1 Justices including state or local within the jurisdiction Town Board Governing body responsible for providing oversight of all matters 1 Planning Board Meetings Appointed body responsible for land use decisions 3 Zoning Board Meetings Appointed body responsible for appeals of land use decisions 3 Environmental Appointed advisory body responsible for environmental awareness 5 Conservation Board Meetings and education Board of Assessment Review Meetings Appointed body responsible for assessment appeals 3 essential function.
+Code Enforcement Respond to emergency situations as needed, enforcement of public health and building safety regulations, enforcement of Town Code as needed, enforcement of public health Executive Orders as needed Parks Responsible for the operation of park lands, recreation programs, and quality of life opportunities for the community.
+4 Development / Planning Office Provides assistance with development review, applications relating to construction, land use planning, zoning, and is the official office of the Planning Board.
+3 Town Clerks' Office Receipts Banking, Vital Records, Letters of Credit, Bonds, Sureties Transfer Station Permits, Academy Cemetery, Accessible Parking Permits, Town Board Meeting Minutes, Town Hall Security, Local Laws Laserfiche (Digital Storage), Records Management Officer, Records Access Officer, FOIL Requests, Oaths of Office 3 Assessor's Office Responsible to estimate property values and track current assessments for properties in the Town of Canandaigua relative to taxable and non-taxable values.
+Town Manager's Office ffice Ensure payroll is completed, and record time keeping is running as close to normal as possible; Ensure bills are being paid, accounts receivable and payable tracked, and banking transactions are completed; Ensure general operations and continuity of services; Town Court / Town Justices own Court / Town Responsible entity to make decisions relative to enforcement of laws Town Board Governing body responsible for providing oversight of all matters 1 Planning Board Meetings Appointed body responsible for land use decisions 3 Zoning Board Meetings Appointed body responsible for appeals of land use decisions 3 Environmental Conservation Board Meetings Appointed advisory body responsible for environmental awareness and education 5 Board of Assessment Review Meetings Appointed body responsible for assessment appeals essential function.
 Note that while some functions and associated personnel may be essential, some of these can be conducted remotely and do not need to be identified in this section.